How can you get involved?

 Leave no trace, wilderness first aid, challenging outdoor personal development (high ropes course) and team building trainings are held periodically.

 All the shorter events and trainings lay the basis for the summer expeditions.
 A usual summer includes a four-day raft trip on the Deschutes in Oregon, a week-long kayaking trip in the San Juans, beginning mountaineering seminars on Mt.
 Baker, Mt.
 Adams or Mt.
 Hood, an intermediate mountaineering seminar on Mt.
 Rainer, a week-long rock climbing school, and two to three week-long backpacking trips.

 Additionally, our Explorer in Residence program supports truly epic expeditions, such as climbing in the Himalayas, kayaking in Haida Gwaii or rafting the Nahanni River in the Northwest Territories.

 Safety is our first priority.
-We carefully select activities, locations and weather conditions to match the skills and experience of crew members.
-Also, our leaders are trained in first aid, Leave No Trace travel, working with teenagers and the specific activities of a specific trip.
+We carefully select activities, locations and weather conditions to match the skills and experience of crew members and change plans to match changing conditions.